 so . . . how was it?

-Sweet and smoky!
+This easy sweet potato salad is sweet and smoky!
 I’m simply obsessed with dishes that are sweet, a little spicy, and super refreshing all at the same time.
-The jalapeno and chipotle peppers kick the heat up a notch and adds great flavor to the sweet potatoes while the yogurt rescues your tastebuds by cooling it down.
+The jalapeño and chipotle peppers kick the heat up a notch and adds great flavor to the sweet potatoes while the yogurt rescues your tastebuds by cooling it down.
 The flavor is simply fantastic!

 The sauce recipe above makes enough for the sweet potato salad PLUS extra for your dipping pleasure.
 Try it on burgers, fries, sandwiches, and just about anything you can think of!
 I love it with veggie burgers and as a dip for oven roasted potato wedges.